George Hodel: Murder and rape suspect

 On January 15, 1947, the naked body of 22-year-old Elizabeth Short was discovered in an empty lot in the Leimert Park neighborhood of Los Angeles.
 Short had suffered gruesome mutilation: her body had been bisected at the waist, and her mouth was cut ear to ear.
 The case earned major publicity and prompted one of the largest investigations in the history of the Los Angeles Police Department.
 The case was never solved.
 Authorities at the time interviewed hundreds of suspects and focused seriously on about 25, including Hodel.
-However, suspicion of Hodel was not known publicly until decades later.
+However, police investigation of Hodel was not known publicly until decades later.

 In late 1949, Hodel's teenage daughter Tamar accused him of incestuous sexual abuse and impregnating her.
 He was acquitted after a widely publicized trial.
 Two witnesses to the alleged abuse testified at the trial.
-A third recanted her earlier testimony and refused to come forward, with one theory being that Hodel threatened her into silence.
+A third recanted her earlier testimony and refused to come forward, with one theory being George threatened her into silence.

 Hodel came to police attention as a suspect in the Elizabeth Short murder in 1949 after the sexual abuse trial.
-Known or suspected sex criminals in the area were being investigated for the Short case, and it had come out in that trial that Tamar had allegedly claimed her father was the Dahlia killer.
+Known or suspected sex criminals were being investigated for the Short case, and it had also come out in that trial that Tamar had allegedly claimed her father was the Dahlia killer.
+She denied the claim during the 1949 trial, but years later said she had actually believed her father was a murderer.
 Hodel's medical degree also aroused suspicion, given the hypothesis that whoever bisected Short's body had some degree of surgical skill.
-At least eight witnesses claimed first-hand knowledge of a 1946 relationship between Short and Hodel, then back in Los Angeles from China.
-The full details of the investigation came to light only in 2003, when a "George Hodel–Black Dahlia File" was discovered in archives at the Los Angeles County District Attorney's office.
+Full details of the investigation came to light only in 2003, when a "George Hodel–Black Dahlia File" was discovered in archives at the Los Angeles County District Attorney's office.
 The file revealed that in 1950, Hodel was a suspect of the Dahlia murder.
 His Hollywood residence was electronically bugged by an 18-man DA/LAPD task force between February 15 and March 27, 1950.
 The DA tapes recorded him saying:

 Supposin' I did kill the Black Dahlia.
 They can't prove it now.
 They can't talk to my secretary anymore because she's dead.
 They thought there was something fishy.
 Anyway, now they may have figured it out.
 Killed her.
 Maybe I did kill my secretary.

-Hodel was also interviewed as a suspect in the nearby June 1949 murder of Louise Springer, the "Green Twig Murder", though evidence to support this accusation was not available publicly until July 2018.
+This statement by Hodel was not considered strong evidence by LAPD homicide investigators, who were unable to prove Hodel ever met Short despite efforts to establish timelines and whereabouts.
+William J. Mann argues a full reading of the transcript shows Hodel strongly suspected his house was bugged, and Hodel was most likely taunting the police with provocative comments.